niilante/FFCK/docs/Workarounds/Workarounds.md

 ## Workarounds

-The list, is a small overview in case you suffered from an "config problem".
+This list is a small overview in case you suffered from any "config problem".

-I do not use these workarounds myself that's why they are not included in the user.js file, but they are worth to be mentioned, because some people might find them useful or they are affected by bug x.
+I do not use these workarounds myself because security reasons and while I'm often not affected, that's why they are not included in the user.js file, but they are worth to be mentioned, because some people might find them useful or they are affected by bug/problem x.

 ### Single monitor users only
 See [here](https://hub.displaycal.net/forums/topic/any-idea-whats-wrong-with-my-chrome/) for more details.